 We are a business community within a wider community.
 We aim to engage openly and constructively with government, other businesses, public-sector bodies and the public at large.

-The fig Board, chaired by Steve Davidson, Managing Director at Marsh in Norwich, comprises a team of professionals from Norfolk’s thriving financial services community and local authority partners who, together, are dedicated to developing a thriving financial cluster that is recognised as a centre of excellence in the UK.
+The fig Board, chaired by Steve Davidson, former Managing Director at Marsh in Norwich, comprises a team of professionals from Norfolk’s thriving financial services community and local authority partners who, together, are dedicated to developing a thriving financial cluster that is recognised as a centre of excellence in the UK.